María Cristina Carbonell

-María Cristina Carbonell (San Juan, Puerto Rico, December 15, 1964), Sculptor from Puerto Rico.
+María Cristina Carbonell (San Juan, Puerto Rico, December 15, 1964) is a sculptor from Puerto Rico.

 Biography

 Life and work

 Daughter of Diego Carbonell and Blanca Vernon.
 Between 1981 and 1982 she studied drawing and three-dimensional design at Cristóbal Rojas school.
 In 1982 she translated to the United States to study painting at the museum of fine arts.
 Between 1985 and 1987 she studied garment design for theater at the Fashion Institute of Technology of New York.
 At the same time, she studied drawing at the Art Students League of New York.
 In 1988 she did field work with marble workers at the Southern General Cemetery.
 However, it wasn't until 1989 that she permanently established in Venezuela to study jewelry with Quintino D’Acosta.The aesthetics of humor is addressed by the artist in the early nineties with her series of pools and her religious images.

 From 1990 she began her exhibition activity in the Vía Gallery, in which he installed "Acqua que me muero de se....", a series of assemblies in the form of tiny pools where small cowbells emitted obscene songs.
 In 1991 she participated in the I Biennial of Puerto La Cruz, in which he received an honorable mention for her series of swimming pools, and in the II Biennial of Guayana.
 In 1993 she appeared in three collective shows: the I Biennial Dimple at the Athenaeum of Valencia (Edo.
 Carabobo), "Memoria de la visión" and the I Salon Pirelli.

 In 1994 she received honorable mention in the VII Edition of the Eugenio Mendoza Award (Mendoza Room) for her carved marble steles.
 In the IV Biennial of Guayana, the three-dimensional work prize for Episedio canto a un guerrero muerto en combate, an installation made in 12 marble slabs of Carrara, where animal tracks (dantas, monkeys, herons and wolves) appear in bas-relief.
 Similarly, the names of the species under the tracks were inscribed in scientific nomenclature.